 We will work to build and strengthen our unique credit union movement by providing financial and in-kind resources to others within the credit union community, and by actively advocating the credit union difference at all levels of government and in other appropriate public forums.
 In addition, we will participate in local, state, and national cooperative activities as appropriate, and will strive to build and strengthen relationships with other sectors of the national cooperative movement.
-Activities that Support the Credit Union Movement: affiliation with Virginia/DC Credit Union League, Richmond Chapter, and Richmond Preservation Committee.
+Activities that Support the Credit Union Movement: affiliation with Virginia Credit Union League, Richmond Chapter of Credit Unions, and the Emerging Credit Union Committee.

 Public Service / Corporate Citizenship

 Through direct financial support or other in-kind contributions to worthwhile local organizations, and by participating in public service activities, we will strive to be an active partner in our community.
 We recognize that practicing good Corporate Citizenship supports the Credit Union Philosophy of People Helping People; furthermore, it will help raise the overall level of social and economic well being of those in our community, help to strengthen ties within the community, and better position us to reach out and serve – as only credit unions can – those people in greatest need of affordable financial services.
 Community/FOM Groups Currently Receiving Financial or Other In-Kind Support (including the support given) and Current Public Service Activities include – donations to various local groups including exchange students, MDA, Burn Foundation, Sick Employee Sponsorship, etc.